L to R: Dave Wellington, Pam Potter, Ian Hewittson, Michael Hill and John Van Der Ryden.

 Ian Hewittson (Vocals)

-John Van Der Reyden (Drums)
+John Van Der Ryden (Drums)

 Michael Hill (Bass / Vocals)

 Cellophane were a Wellington based pop group formed around 1969.
-Dave Wellington and Michael Hill had previously been with the Intruders and they joined forces with Ian and John, who had been with the psychedelic group called Sebastian's Floral Array.
+Dave Wellington and Michael Hill had previously been with the Intruders and they joined forces with Ian and John, who had been with the Zodiacs and the psychedelic group called Sebastian's Floral Array.
 They added Pam to complete the line-up.
 This was Pam's one and only outing, as she was also a schoolteacher during her time with the band.
 Cellophane recorded one single on the Pye label, called "Fire"/"Mind Patterns" and it was released in 1969.
 "Fire" was a slow version of Arthur Brown's original.

 They entered the national Battle Of The Bands competition with "Fire" and won.
 The prize was a trip to Australia with guaranteed gigs, but they never made it, as line-up changes started to occur and this disrupted their plans.